 What book are you reading that takes you away to a fascinating place away from life’s hum-drum?
 Make a list of novels that look like an exciting read to you.

 Are you a hobby reader, or do you choose books for research purposes?
 Whichever the case, you might like the literary vacation club option.
 If you do have the opportunity to actually go on a trip, bring a book or two with you to read for pleasure and enjoy the journey.

 Consider adding The French Connection series (Elizabeth Pye, author) books one and two to your literary vacation reading list:

-The third book in The French Connection series, Mon Amour, Friend or Foe, is scheduled to be published in January 2020 (after another trip to France in 2019).
+The third volume in The French Connection series, Mon Amour, Friend or Foe, was published in March 2020 (after another trip to France in 2019).
 The setting is 1939, and the book is about eighteen-year-old American Paulette Rousseau who arrives in Paris to study at the Sorbonne and ends up joining the French Resistance in May of 1940.

 Mon Amour, Friend or Foe is available for purchase on Amazon: